tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ###
 ---
-## Test the Model on New Images
+## Test the Model with New Images

 ### Test Set
-I gathered a set of 30 new images for this phase of testing: 11 of the images were pulled from the internet, and 19 of the images I shot myself around the streets of Prague, which uses the same traffic signs as Germany.
-Overall, I made the test set quite challenging in order to learn about the strengths and weaknesses of the model.
+I gathered a set of **30 new images** for this phase of testing: 11 of the images were pulled from the internet, and 19 of the images I shot myself around the streets of Prague, which uses the same traffic signs as Germany.
+Overall, I made the new image set quite challenging in order to learn about the strengths and weaknesses of the model.

-Here is the complete set of cropped test images and the corresponding originals.
+Here is the complete set of new images and their corresponding originals.

 <img src='images/writeup/test-signs.png' width="90%"/>

 ### Challenges
-Within the new test set, the images below pose distinct challenges for the model.
+Within the new image set, the ones below pose distinct challenges for the model.
 My hypothesis was that the model would get less than 50% of these correct, while scoring above 80% on the "normal" test images.
 In particular, the combination signs I found on the streets of Prague seem particularly challenging.
 How would the model react when it sees two signs in the same image?
 Keep reading to find out!

 1. **Large Vehicles Prohibited** &mdash; like many signs that I encountered on the streets of Prague, a single traffic sign includes a combination of two or more signs/symbols.
 <img src='images/new-signs/challenging/16-large_vehicles_prohibited_prg_a.jpg' width="10%"/>